“Jeff Licence, you have such a gift for capturing the beauty, essence, history and spirit of a place and a community.”

 Sharon Solyma, Bond University

-A new documentary currently in production – The Saltwater Story
+A new documentary – The Saltwater Story

 Tigermonkey Productions create authentic stories, whatever the story and whoever the client, directed by award winning filmmaker and storyteller Jeff Licence.